2004 Bass Pro Shops MBNA 500: Background

 Atlanta Motor Speedway was formerly a 1.522 mi oval until 1997, when two doglegs were added and the track became 1.54 miles long and a quad-oval.
 As of the 2014 season, the track is considered one of 16 intermediate tracks on the Cup schedule.

 One week after the plane crash prior to the Subway 500 that killed ten people, six of whom affiliated with Hendrick Motorsports, the four teams replaced their standard hood designs with a decal of the ten people killed.

-Qualifying

 59 cars were initially entered for the race, the most since the 1999 Daytona 500.
-After the preliminary list was released, J. J. Yeley, Greg Sacks, Larry Hollenback, and Andy Belmont entered the race, while Carl Long and Derrike Cope withdrew.
+After the preliminary list was released, J. J. Yeley, Greg Sacks, Larry Hollenbeck, and Andy Belmont entered the race, while Carl Long and Derrike Cope withdrew.
 Afterwards, Randy LaJoie replaced Larry Gunselman, and two days later, Cope replaced Stanton Barrett, and Mike Wallace replaced Jimmy Spencer.

+Entry list

+Qualifying

 Brendan Gaughan went out for qualifying first, and Larry Foyt was the last driver to qualify.
 Ryan Newman won the pole with a lap time of 28.939 seconds and speed of 191.575 mph, his 26th career pole and second straight.
 Joe Nemechek started second, followed by Elliott Sadler, Carl Edwards, Greg Biffle, Dale Earnhardt Jr., Mark Martin, Jimmie Johnson, Kevin Harvick, and Jeff Gordon.
-Scott Riggs, Scott Wimmer, Kerry Earnhardt, Johnny Sauter, Hermie Sadler, Wallace, Cope, LaJoie, Sacks, Foyt, Kirk Shelmerdine, Morgan Shepherd, Belmont, Hollenback, and Kenny Wallace failed to qualify; Wallace never made an attempt due to a battery failure.
+Scott Riggs, Scott Wimmer, Kerry Earnhardt, Johnny Sauter, Hermie Sadler, Wallace, Cope, LaJoie, Sacks, Foyt, Kirk Shelmerdine, Morgan Shepherd, Belmont, Hollenbeck, and Kenny Wallace failed to qualify; Wallace never made an attempt due to a battery failure.
 Due in most part of Riggs and Wimmer—who made every race to that point—failing to qualify, it led to the creation of the "Top 35 Rule" in 2005 to ensure NASCAR's top-tier teams make the field.